Creating a form

 If you need to reposition a form field, you can drag and drop it into place with the drag handle to the left of the field.

-If you choose to display a form completion Message when users submit your form, you'll be provided a WYSIWYG editor to create your message.
+If you choose to display a form completion Message when visitors submit your form, you'll be provided a WYSIWYG editor to create your message.

-The Insert Placeholder dropdown menu allows you to personalize your completion message with information from a user's form submission such as their Name or Email address.
+Use the Insert Placeholder dropdown menu to personalize your completion message with information from a visitor's form submission such as their first name, email address, or values from the form they submitted.

 <script async="true" data-clive-id="##" data-clive-type="form" src="https://live.clive.cloud/forms/##/embed"></script>